 - Seeing water fly off the mountain at Govetts Leap, across the valley from a second waterfall to the valley

-- Sitting on the edge of a cliff face off-track, taking in the view
+- Sitting on the edge of a cliff face, taking in the view

 On our last day in the Blue Mountains, we thought we’d drive to Evans Lookout and then on to Govetts Leap for the Pulpit Rock track, given the overcast weather was ruling out any sunrise potential.
 We arrived at Evans Lookout to find that the weather had replaced our view of the valley with a curtain of curling white fog; it was impossible to see anything.
 We laughed to ourselves, but were ultimately disappointed.
 That is, until a gust of wind came through the valley and opened the curtains of fog to reveal the valley behind.
 Once we had composed ourselves and picked our jaws up off the floor, we drove 5 minutes further to Govetts Leap.